Roadlion/portfolio-optimizer/README.md

 ---

-## 🙃 The Real Motivation

-I’ll be honest — part of the reason I’m doing this is because I want a GitHub page that looks more impressive than my ex’s and her new boyfriend’s.
-Petty?
-Maybe.
-Effective fuel?
-Absolutely.

-I have an inferiority complex, but I’m turning it into a fire that drives me to build, learn, and outgrow who I used to be.

-Also it'd be pretty cool to be a giga-chad who knows how code, engineer, fight, play instruments, draw, etc. A true renaissance man.
-Maybe I'm just a high functioning autist (which is most likely the case).

----

 Feel free to fork, remix, or learn from this code however you want.
 Just don't bet your retirement fund on it.
 Or bet your retirement fund on a computer algorithm, it's your life brah.